Neopolita/cv/README.md

 ## voodoo
 ### **VOODOO** .TechLead (*years = 2*)
 > As lead developer at Voodoo London I manage the London tech team and worked on both F/E and Live-Ops for some of the company "Unicorn" games, like Helix Jump, Aquapark.io, Crowd City and Hole.io.
 I also worked on both F/E and B/E for the real-time multiplayer ECS-based game Crowd World.
+(Click on images to open video).

 | Helix Jump | Aquapark.io | Crowd City | Hole.io | Crowd World |
 | :---: | :---: | :---: | :---: | :---: |